 Section 2.3.4.2 is a summary of emergency response procedures.
-The complete Emergency Response Manual is also available on the Public Safety Website. https://www.fontbonne.edu/campus-life/public-safety/emergency-procedures/
+The complete Emergency Response Manual is also available on the Public Safety Website.
+Emergency Response Manual.

 2.3.4.1.1 Authorization and Procedural Changes

 This manual has been authorized and approved by the President's Cabinet for Fontbonne University.
 The Public Safety Department has the responsibility of maintaining this manual.
 All requests for procedural changes, suggestions or recommendations should be submitted in writing to the Public Safety Department for review.
 All changes to this manual will be approved by the President's Cabinet.